Learn About the Law

-(a) Zoning Map Adoption or Amendments.--A cause of action as to the validity of any regulation adopting or amending a zoning map adopted under this Chapter or other applicable law or a development agreement adopted under Article 10 of this Chapter shall accrue upon adoption of such ordinance and shall be brought within 60 days as provided in G.S.
+(a) Zoning Map Adoption or Amendments.--A cause of action as to the validity of any regulation adopting or amending a zoning map adopted under this Chapter or other applicable law or a development agreement adopted under Article 10 of this Chapter accrues upon adoption of the ordinance and shall be brought within 60 days as provided in G.S.
 1-54.1.

 (c) Enforcement Defense.--Nothing in this section or in G.S.
 1-54(10) or G.S.
-1-54.1 shall bar a party in an action involving the enforcement of a development regulation from raising as a defense in such proceedings the invalidity of the ordinance.
+1-54.1 bars a party in an action involving the enforcement of a development regulation or in an action under G.S.
+160D-1403.1 from raising as a claim or defense the enforceability or the invalidity of the ordinance.
 Nothing in this section or in G.S.
 1-54(10) or G.S.
-1-54.1 shall bar a party who files a timely appeal from an order, requirement, decision, or determination made by an administrative official contending that such party is in violation of a development regulation from raising in the judicial appeal the invalidity of such ordinance as a defense to such order, requirement, decision, or determination.
-A party in an enforcement action or appeal may not assert the invalidity of the ordinance on the basis of an alleged defect in the adoption process unless the defense is formally raised within three years of the adoption of the challenged ordinance.
+1-54.1 bars a party that files a timely appeal from an order, requirement, decision, or determination made by an administrative official contending that the party is in violation of a development regulation from raising in the judicial appeal the invalidity of the ordinance as a defense to the order, requirement, decision, or determination.
+A party in an enforcement action or appeal shall not assert the invalidity of the ordinance on the basis of an alleged defect in the adoption process unless the defense is formally raised within three years of the adoption of the challenged ordinance.

-(e) Others.--Except as provided by this section, the statutes of limitations shall be as provided in Subchapter II of Chapter 1 of the General Statutes.
+(e) Others.--Except as provided by this section, the statutes of limitations are as provided in Subchapter II of Chapter 1 of the General Statutes.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature or via Westlaw before relying on it for your legal needs.